onap/policy-parent/docs/clamp/acm/acm-states.rst

 Automation Composition Type State
 =================================
-The states that an Automation Composition Type can have are shown in the diagram below.
+The states that an Automation Composition Type can have, are shown in the diagram below.

 .. image:: images/acm-states/AcTypeStates.png